How to Prevent from Falling for Online or Digital Scams

 How to identify a fake dating profile

 Scanning a profile image is a great way to spot fake dating profiles.
 You can use Google Image Search, Yandex, or TinEye to see if a profile picture is from a stock photo.
-If they send you links and suddenly cannot video chat, they might be a scammer.
+They might be a scammer if they send you links and suddenly cannot video chat.
 Having multiple profiles is also a red flag.

 How to identify a fake document

-Fake documents usually start with a generic greeting, has poor grammar, and uses forced formal English to sound official.
+Fake documents usually start with a generic greeting, have poor grammar, and use forced formal English to sound official.
 These documents do not state the name of the organization that sent the document.

 Protect the online safety of your home

-It is important to protect your family from fraudulent individuals.
-If you are going to have a transaction online, make sure that it is from the legitimate website of a company.
-A quick Google search can easily identify which sites are real.
+It is essential to protect your family from fraudulent individuals.
+If you have a transaction online, make sure that it is from a legitimate company website.
+A quick Google search can quickly identify which sites are real.

-For example, you can have your online appointment and booking on Camella’s website if you want to have your house and lot.
+For example, you can have your online appointment and booking on Camella’s website for your house and lot.
 You can confirm the legitimacy of the Camella website through one quick Google search.
-Our website also has a contact us page where you can access our address and contact details.
+Our website also has a Contact Us page to access our address and contact details.